astorDev/seege/postgres-vs-mongo/article.md

 # Postgres VS Mongo: Performance Comparison for semi-structured data

-The goal of this article is to compare performance of MongoDb and PostgreSQL for data having partially dynamic structure.
+The goal of this article is to compare the performance of MongoDB and PostgreSQL for data having a partially dynamic structure.
 We'll write data access code using C# and perform tests using Benchmarks.NET.

 ## The Setup

-Both database will be deployed via simple docker compose file:
+Both databases will be deployed via a simple docker-compose file:

 ```yaml
 services: